JDACS4C-IMPROVE/docs/content/using_hpo.rst

 ==================================

 .. figure:: ../images/SV-code-deap.png
-    :width: 350
+    :width: 600
-    :align: center
+    :align: left

     The above figure provides an overview of the newer tool-driven approach using the `supervisor` command-line tool with `cfg` scripts and `SUPERVISOR_PATH`.
 Login and Compute node internals show the DEAP-driven Genetic Algorithm (GA) workflow for Hyperparameter Optimization (HPO) on any supercomputer.
     **Color Coding**: Blue boxes indicate user edits, while white boxes are primarily provided by Supervisor.

 .. toctree::
    :titlesonly: